Embedded heart shape for love.

 Personal project, Lara Lee.

 My work office lost Internet for a week during the DC summer brown-outs.
 Since my job relies on Internet access, I found myself with a lot of free time and wanted to use it productively.
-I spent 17 hours over the course of the week creating a family illustration of myself, my twin sister, and our fabulous cockatiels.
+I spent 17 hours over the course of the week creating a graphic illustration and family portrait of myself, my twin sister, and our fabulous cockatiels.

 - Translate real-life forms into stylized characters